LeszekR/color-juggler/README.md

 - The app picks from 16777216 colors using RGB - all three RGB components are randomly picked from 0-255 ranges (256 possible values each) what gives 16777216 combinations with repetition.A

-**Additional functionality**
+### Additional functionality

 - Since the text tends to vanish when the luminance difference is too narrow I implemented change of the text color as well - it is toggled between black and white.
-(I played with inversion of r,g,b first but the results of a simple algorithm were not satisfactory, the text was often lacked sufficient contrast.)
+(I played with inversion of r,g,b first but the results of a simple algorithm were not satisfactory, the text was often not sufficiently contrasted.)
 - Since the default font size of the `Text` widget seemed too small to be fun I increased the font size via `Theme.textTheme`, with default to ensure safety if no theme is provided.

-**Architecture**

-- I created the app following patterns that easily scale.
-They may be more than required for this exercise, but they create a scalable foundation.
-I chose MVC architecture and created the first feature of the app following this pattern.Obviously it is just one of possible patterns, yet the choice seemed practical for the purpose - not overly complicated yet allowing for clear separation of concerns.
+### Architecture

+The app is created following patterns that easily scale.
+They were chosen patterns in an attempt to not overly complicate the code yet allow for clear separation of concerns and build foundation of further scaling of the app.

+**BRANCH: `master`**

+- MVC architecture.
-- I separated color-changing logic in the `ColorViewController` not to mix view and domain concerns.
+- Color-changing logic is abstracted into the `ColorViewController` not to mix view and domain concerns.
-- I separeted state in lightweight `ColorViewData` data container allowing for future preservation of the app's state at minimal memory expenditure.
-This can be particularly important in mobile apps with large states to preserve.
+- State is abstracted into lightweight `ColorViewData` data container allowing for future preservation of the app's state at minimal memory expenditure (see: branch `bloc_getit`).
+This can be particularly important. in mobile apps with large states to preserve.

+**BRANCH `bloc_getit`**

+- `Bloc` used for `ColorView` state management.
+- In any real project, `Cubit` would be more suitable here, since it’s lighter and sufficient for this case.
+For the purpose of the recruitment task I deliberately chose `Bloc` to demonstrate familiarity with the full event => state mechanism.
+- `GetIt` used for dependency injection.
+This sets frame for the app to use DI anywhere without the boilerplate of passing dependencies via constructors chain.
+- `ColorState` is simply refactored `ColorViewData` from branch `master`.
+- Mocking dependencies via `GetIt` is used in `color_view_test`.

 ---

 ## Tests

-### Mocks
+### Centralised mocks generation

-- Since mocks often are used in many tests I created a dedicated file that sets them for being generated in one place
+- The same mocks are often used in many tests.
+Therefore they have been put in a single, dedicated file.
+- This way they are generated in one place - less boilerplate, DRY, KISS observed.

 ### `testCases` in separate file

-- Test data are prepared to be reused across many tests.
+- Test data ready to be reused across many tests.
-- When in separate file they are easier to follow in long files with many tests - toggling files always shows the test data without loosing track of currently read test; put in the same file with tests force scrolling up and down what makes it more difficult to understand what given test does.
+- When in separate file they are easier to follow while editing long test files - toggling between the test and data files retains the scroll in both files.
+Putting them in the same file force scrolling up and down to see what is in the data, making it more difficult to understand what given test does.

-### Comments to `color_view_test`
+### `color_view_test`

+**BRANCH: `master`**

-- The test is not fully deterministic since the color change is random.
-Hence I run the change 5 times and collect the results.
-Test passes if only one changes the color.
+- The test is not deterministic since the color change is random.
+To work around the problem it runs the change 5 times and collects the results.
+It passes if only one iteration changes the color.
   With 5 iterations the chance of picking the same color every time is negligible (~10^-36), so a failure here likely indicates a real issue.
-The test would be fully deterministic if I mocked the `ColorService`, but in this implementation introducing DI here would either require passing it through multiple constructors, which felt disproportionate for this task, or to hack it with static setter in `ColorViewController`.
+The test would be fully deterministic if `ColorService` was mocked, but in this implementation introducing DI here would either require passing it through multiple constructors - a lot of boilerplate to maintain, or to hack it with static setter in `ColorViewController` - ugly intervention in release code.
 I did not like either approach hence I opted for a workaround which is NOT fully deterministic but for the practical reasons does work.
 Depending on the team's policy DI might have to be introduced here.
-- The tree should be rebuilt in every iteration.
-But checking the test correctness by breaking it I got it fail because of the tree lingering from previous iteration being reused by the test framework.
-So to guarantee the tree is fresh I added a line that achieves just that.
-I commented it so other devs do not remove it.
+- The tree must be rebuilt in every iteration.
+Checking the test correctness by breaking it I got it to fail because of the old tree lingering from previous iteration.
+Flutter test was reusing it.
+To guarantee the tree is fresh I added a line that achieves just that.
+I commented it to prevent other devs from removing it.

+**BRANCH: `bloc_getit`**

+- Here the test is deterministic.
+- I used `GetIt` to inject `MockColorService` and control colors before and after the tap on the screen.
+- The test covers all cases of colors change.

 ---

 ## Implementation decisions rationale

+### `ColorEvent` extending `Equatable`

+**BRANCH: `master`**

+Bloc events don’t have to extend `Equatable`.
+But in case where `Event` contains some data it becomes important.
+Without `Equatable` Dart compares objects by reference by default.
+So two events with the same data are considered different.
+This can cause redundant state rebuilds or make tests awkward.
+I did it here to demonstrate common practice although for the purpose of this task it is redundant.

+### `ColorState` extending  `Equatable`

+**BRANCH: `bloc_getit`**

+Simplifies comparing emitted states in tests.
+Without it a comparator would have to be implemented.

 ### Docs following `solid_lints`